 But who do you know that stops that long

-The world moves fast and it would rather pass u by
+to help another carry on The world moves fast and it would rather pass u by

 than 2 stop and c what makes u cry